abhishekjagtap1/Collaborative-dynmaic-gaussian-spaltting/README.md

 - Use `getprojectionmatrix2` for training and evaluation.
 Update `NoneType` error when opening SIBR viewer using this setting.
 - Do not downsample points.
 Instead, reduce the bounds and use point painting of the same LiDAR, not a general one.

+## Benchmarking Time
+- **Use 20 seconds clip as used by Waymo, nuscenes for evaluation**
+- Enable flow supervision for dynamic Gaussian -> hardcoded for now
+- Compute PSNR and LPIPS for metric evaluation
+- White Truck scene consisit of 80 frames, so we divide the scene into 4 chunks
+- To keep the same spatial temporal distribution for dynamic gaussian we use the same static gaussian checkpoint for all other scene chunks
+-  Parameters -> default.py -> static gaussian for 2500 iter and dynamic gaussian for 14k

 ##  Results